The space in the Universe is the medium of the existence of the gravitational field and the electromagnetic field.

 – nor the change of all our local constants,

 because they all change in perfect synchrony with the change of the entire physical reality.

 Also, we can judge only approximately, but we cannot measure or calculate whatever change in the physical reality in another remote time-spatial domain with different level of contraction/expansion of the space-time, because the units of measurement there are uncertainly different.”
 (Sharlanov, 2012a).

 Theoretical physics employs mathematical models and abstractions of physical objects and systems.
 It has its limits of applicability.
 As has been emphasized, for an equation of theoretical physics to be valid, it is necessary that the measurement units, used in it, be constant within the scope of action of this equation.
 When we use the measurement units defined on the surface of our small planet where the intensity of the gravitational field may differ greatly from the intensity in some other remote region of the Universe, we can only deceive ourselves that the resulting solutions of these equations will correspond to the reality, because the units of measurement there will be indeterminate (uncertain).

-In fact, in regions where the gravity differs very much compared to the gravity on our small planet, the relationships between physical magnitudes (the known physical laws) are most likely to be quite different – the places of the so-called “singularity”.
+In fact, in regions where gravity differs very much compared to the gravity on our small planet, the relationships between physical magnitudes (the known physical laws) are most likely to be quite different – the places of the so-called “singularity”.

-As a logical consequence of the presented “Model of Uncertainty of the Universe”, “Thesis on the behavior of electromagnetic radiation in the gravitational field” is formulated (in the chapter 10 of the book), which actually rejects the “postulate of the constancy of the speed of light for all inertial frames of reference and for entire Universe”
+As a logical consequence of the presented “Model of Uncertainty of the Universe”, a “Thesis on the behavior of electromagnetic radiation in the gravitational field” is formulated (in chapter 10 of the book), which actually rejects the “postulate of the constancy of the speed of light for all inertial frames of reference and for entire Universe”